techlahoma/board_meetings/2019/attachments/03_content_creation.md

 Report from each [team](https://github.com/techlahoma/broadcasting/blob/master/teams.md):

+* Conference A/V -
+  * ThunderPlains 2018 videos have been uploaded to YouTube, but most of them don't have very many views yet.
+Please share!
-* Conference A/V - Blixa will be running the streaming for 200OK.
+  * Blixa will be running the streaming for 200OK 2019.
 * OKC A/V Automation -
 * OKC A/V Hardware -
 * OKC A/V Volunteer Management - Starting 4/1/2019, we will not stream meetups for groups that don't have trained volunteers available to run the streaming.
 The volunteers can be group leaders, but they don't have to be.